Wolox/rails-bootstrap/README.md

 No deploy configuration yet.

-## Errbit Configuration
+## Rollbar Configuration

-`Errbit` is used for exception errors report.
+`Rollbar` is used for exception errors report.
 To complete this configuration setup the following environment variables in your server
-- `ERRBIT_API_KEY`
-- `ERRBIT_HOST`
+- `ROLLBAR_ACCESS_TOKEN`

-with the credentials located in the errbit application.
+with the credentials located in the rollbar application.

 ## Code Climate